-The Navajo Nation Zoo and Botanical Park is the only Native American Zoo in the U.S. We are a Navajo Nation Program within the Department of Fish and Wildlife, and have six very dedicated full-time staff.
+The Navajo Nation Zoo and Botanical Park is the only Native American Zoo in the U.S. We are a Navajo Nation Program within the Department of Fish and Wildlife, and have seven very dedicated full-time staff.
 Our Mission Statement is available for your viewing.

 The Zoo has been in existence since 1977, and you can read about our history and the history of the Zoo Logos.